ragozzine/last-first-letter-collab/the-story.md

 Hesitantly they open the door, the knob cold to the touch; winter just around the corner.

 Right at the end of the sidewalk, a car sat waiting, warm with an impatient idle.

+Each step drawing Rory closer to the dark blue sedan amped up their feelings of dread.

+_Don't let her see your nerves, Rory_ they thought to themselves.